hongalex/cs420_computer_graphics/assignment2_hongalex/README.md

 1. Render a T-shaped rail cross section - N

-2. Render a Double Rail - N
+2. Render a Double Rail - Y

 3. Made the track circular and closed it with C1 continuity - N